jzillmann/pdf-to-markdown/examples/Made-with-cc.md

 Releasing these high-quality images for free reduced the number of poor-quality images that were proliferating.
-The high-quality image of Vermeer’s Milkmaid , for example, is down- loaded two to three thousand times a month.
+The high-quality image of Vermeer’s Milkmaid, for example, is down- loaded two to three thousand times a month.
 On the Internet, images from a source like the Rijksmuseum are more trusted, and releasing